sky-chaser-high/adobe-illustrator-scripts/libs/README.md

 1. Run this script.
 2. Select an image file.
 Only JPEG and PNG format image files are supported.
 3. Select the encoding method, either the Unicode or the Percent-encoding.
+4. Select whether to escape quotation marks.
-4. Click the Convert button.
+5. Click the Convert button.
-5. Copy the string converted to binary and paste it into the code you are creating.
+6. Copy the string converted to binary and paste it into the code you are creating.
    Escape quotation marks if necessary.

 ```javascript